An example concerning Fourier analytic criteria for translational tiling: Addendum: A problem of Kolountzakis

 In particular we have $\ft{\delta}_\Lambda = 0$ in the open set $G := (-b,-a) \cup (a,b)$, so there exist nonzero real-valued Schwartz functions $f$ such that $f+\Lam$ is a tiling (at level zero).
 It suffices to choose $f$ such that $\supp(\ft{f})$ is contained in $G$.

 On the other hand, suppose that there is $f \in L^1(\R)$ such that $f+\Lam$ is a tiling at some \emph{nonzero} level $w$.
-Then $f$ must have nonzero integral, see \cite[Lemma 2.3(i)]{KL96}.
-In turn this implies \cite[Section 4]{KL16} that $\ft{\delta}_\Lam = c \cdot \delta_0$ in some neighborhood $(-\eta, \eta)$ of the origin, where $c$ is a (nonzero) scalar.
+Then, as before, this implies that $\ft{\delta}_\Lam = c \cdot \delta_0$ in some interval $(-\eta, \eta)$, where $c$ is a nonzero (positive) scalar.
 This contradicts \eqref{eqR12.4}, hence no such $f$ exists.
 In particular, if $f$ is nonnegative and $f+\Lam$ is a tiling, then the tiling level must be zero and $f$ vanishes a.e. \end{proof}

-\begin{remark} We note that for a set $\Lambda \subset \R$ of bounded density to admit no tilings $f + \Lam$ with a nonnegative (nonzero) $f$, it is not only sufficient, but also necessary, that any tiling $f + \Lam$ be a tiling at level zero.
-Indeed, suppose that $\Lam$ admits a tiling at some nonzero level.
-Then, as in the proof of \thmref{thmR12.2}, this implies that $\ft{\delta}_\Lam = c \cdot \delta_0$ in some interval $(-\eta, \eta)$, where $c$ is a nonzero scalar.
-It follows that $f + \Lam$ is a tiling whenever $f$ is a Schwartz function with $\supp(\ft{f}) \sbt (-\eta, \eta)$.
-In particular, there exist tilings $f + \Lam$ with $f$ nonnegative. \end{remark}